CTU-IIG/thermocam-pcb/README.md

 You can change between these views by pressing Tab.

+### Enable point tracking

+Tracking is enabled by `-t` and forbids the entering of points via `-e`.
+The points to track and the reference image to compare to can be entered via `-p`.

 ### Access webserver

 The parameter `-w` starts a webserver on port `8080`.

 * `ip_address:8080` shows the current thermocamera stream
 * `ip_address:8080/temperatures.txt` returns the current POI Celsius temperatures in `name=temp` format
-* `ip_address:8080/position-std.txt` returns the current rolling standard deviations of POI positions in `name=temp` format, which is 0 if tracking is not enabled.
+* `ip_address:8080/position-std.txt` returns the current rolling standard deviations of POI positions in `name=position` format, which is 0 if tracking is not enabled.

 ## Command line reference